Experts gathered round corpse of PC market: It's ALIVE! Alive, we tell you

 Atwal adds that more aggressive pricing on form factors including thin and light, hybrid and Windows tablets will give a lift to shipment numbers, on top of the wider swap-out programme.

-"The desktop isn't as dead as everyone thought," said Martin Hellawell, chairman at Marlow-based HP partner Softcat, "Nine months ago it was all doom and gloom but companies are investing". ®
+"The desktop isn't as dead as everyone thought," said Martin Hellawell, CEO at Marlow-based HP partner Softcat, "Nine months ago it was all doom and gloom but companies are investing". ®